-

 Drowsiness, insomnia.

 Due to low toxicity, overdose is unlikely.
-Treatment is usually not required, symptoms disappear within a day.
-In the case of pronounced manifestations, supportive and symptomatic treatment should be administered.
+Treatment is generally not required; symptoms resolve spontaneously within 24 hours.
+In cases of severe symptoms, supportive and symptomatic treatment is administered.

 5. Pharmacological properties

-The pharmacological action of Mexidol® is due to its antihypoxant, antioxidant and membrane-protective action.
-It inhibits lipid peroxidation processes, increases superoxide dismutase activity, increases the lipid-protein ratio, reduces membrane viscosity and increases membrane fluidity.
-The drug modulates the activity of membrane-bound enzymes (calcium-independent phosphodiesterase, adenylate cyclase, acetylcholinesterase), receptor complexes (benzodiazepine, gamma-aminobutyric acid (GABA), acetylcholine), which enhances their ability to bind to ligands, helps to preserve the structural and functional organization of biomembranes, transport neurotransmitters and improve synaptic transmission.
-Mexidol® increases the content of dopamine in the brain.
-It causes enhancement of compensatory activity of aerobic glycolysis and reduction of the inhibition rate of oxidative processes in the Krebs cycle under hypoxia with an increased content of adenosine triphosphate (ATP), creatine phosphate and activation of energy-synthesizing functions of mitochondria, as well as promotes stabilization of cell membranes.
+Mexidol®'s mechanism of action is due to its antihypoxic, antioxidant, and membrane-protective effects.
+It inhibits lipid peroxidation, increases superoxide dismutase activity, improves the lipid-protein ratio, reduces membrane viscosity, and increases membrane fluidity.
+It modulates the activity of membrane-bound enzymes (calcium-independent phosphodiesterase, adenylate cyclase, acetylcholinesterase) and receptor complexes (benzodiazepine, gamma-aminobutyric acid (GABA), and acetylcholine), enhancing their ligand-binding capacity, helping to maintain the structural and functional organization of biomembranes, neurotransmitter transport, and improve synaptic transmission.
+Mexidol® increases dopamine levels in the brain.
+It causes an increase in the compensatory activity of aerobic glycolysis and a decrease in the degree of inhibition of oxidative processes in the Krebs cycle under hypoxic conditions with an increase in the content of adenosine triphosphate (ATP), creatine phosphate and activation of the energy-synthesizing functions of mitochondria, stabilization of cell membranes.

 Pharmacodynamic effects

-It has antihypoxic, membrane-protective, nootropic, anticonvulsant, anxiolytic effects, increases the body's resistance to stress.
-The drug increases the body's resistance to the effects of major damaging factors, to oxygen-dependent pathological conditions (shock, hypoxia and ischemia, cerebrovascular accident, intoxication with alcohol and antipsychotic drugs (neuroleptics)).
-Stabilizes the membrane structures of blood cells (erythrocytes and platelets) during hemolysis.
+: It has antihypoxic, membrane-protective, nootropic, anticonvulsant, and anxiolytic effects, and increases the body's resistance to stress.
+The drug increases the body's resistance to the effects of major damaging factors and oxygen-dependent pathological conditions (shock, hypoxia and ischemia, cerebrovascular accidents, alcohol intoxication, and intoxication with antipsychotic drugs (neuroleptics)).
+It stabilizes the membrane structures of blood cells (erythrocytes and platelets) during hemolysis.

-Mexidol® improves cerebral metabolism and blood supply to the brain, improves microcirculation and rheological properties of blood, reduces platelet aggregation.
-It has a hypolipidemic effect, reduces the level of total cholesterol and low-density lipoproteins (LDL).
+Mexidol® improves cerebral metabolism and cerebral blood flow, improves microcirculation and blood rheology, and reduces platelet aggregation.
+It has a hypolipidemic effect, reducing total cholesterol and low-density lipoprotein (LDL) levels.

-The use of Mexidol in cerebral infarction (ischemic stroke) reduces the degree of neurological deficit and improves the recovery of neurological functions, as well as improves the functional outcome and reduces disability.
-Mexidol® normalizes metabolic processes in the ischemic myocardium, reduces the necrosis zone, restores and improves electrical activity and myocardial contractility, and increases coronary blood flow in the ischemic zone, reduces the effects of reperfusion syndrome in acute coronary insufficiency.
-Increases the antianginal activity of nitro drugs.
+The use of Mexidol in cerebral infarction (ischemic stroke) reduces the degree of neurological deficit and improves the recovery of neurological functions, as well as improves functional outcome and reduces disability.
+Mexidol® normalizes metabolic processes in the ischemic myocardium, reduces the area of necrosis, restores and improves electrical activity and myocardial contractility, increases coronary blood flow in the ischemic zone, and reduces the consequences of reperfusion syndrome in acute coronary insufficiency.
+It enhances the antianginal activity of nitro drugs.

 Mexidol® helps preserve retinal ganglion cells and optic nerve fibers in progressive neuropathy caused by chronic ischemia and hypoxia.
-Improves the functional activity of the retina and optic nerve, increasing visual acuity.
+It improves the functional activity of the retina and optic nerve, increasing visual acuity.

-The results of the statistical analysis of the adverse events frequency as well as the results of laboratory tests and physical examination demonstrate the absence of significant differences between the compared groups in terms of the primary safety endpoints, which is indicative of the comparable nature of the safety profiles of Mexidol® and Mexidol® FORTE 250 and the placebo.
-The subanalysis performed in patients of different age groups confirmed the similar nature of safety profiles of Mexidol®+Mexidol® FORTE 250 (ethylmethylhydroxypyridine succinate) and the placebo.
+The results of the statistical analysis of the incidence of adverse events, laboratory test results, and physical examination demonstrate the absence of significant differences between the compared groups in terms of the main safety parameters, which indicates a comparable safety profile of the studied drugs Mexidol® and Mexidol® FORTE 250 and Placebo.
+A subanalysis in patients of different age groups demonstrated a similar safety profile of Mexidol® + Mexidol® FORTE 250 (ethyl methylhydroxypyridine succinate) and Placebo.

 A prospective international multicenter randomized double-blind placebo-controlled study to evaluate the efficacy and safety of Mexidol + Mexidol FORTE 250 (MIR, phase III) in their sequential use in patients in the acute and early recovery periods of ischemic stroke was conducted with the participation of 304 patients aged 40 to 75 years.
 Patients in the study group received therapy with Mexidol 50 mg / ml, 10 ml (500 mg) 2 times a day (1000 mg per day) intravenously by drip for 10 days, followed by Mexidol FORTE 250 1 tablet 3 times a day for the next 60 days.
 Patients in the control group received Placebo according to a similar scheme.
 At the end of therapy, the change in the patient's condition assessment results using the mRS scale relative to the baseline was -2.45 points in the Mexidol + Mexidol FORTE 250 group and -2.01 points in the placebo group, and this difference was statistically significant (p = 0.003).
 At the end of therapy, a statistically significant prevalence of the proportion of disabled patients (3 or more points on the mRS scale) was revealed in the Placebo group (28%) compared to the Mexidol + Mexidol FORTE 250 group (16%) (p = 0.016).
 At the same time, the proportion of patients with an assessment of 0-1 point on the mRS scale at the end of therapy was statistically significantly (p = 0.002) higher in the Mexidol + Mexidol FORTE 250 group (60%) than in the Placebo group (41%).
 The obtained results of the study allow us to state the greater efficacy of Mexidol + Mexidol FORTE 250 in improving the functional outcome of the disease and reducing the level of disability compared to Placebo.
 Also, by the end of therapy, a statistically significant difference was recorded in terms of absolute dynamics, compared with the initial level and on the NIHSS scale: -7.00 [-9.00; -6.00] points in the Mexidol + Mexidol FORTE 250 group and -7.00 [-8.00; -5.00] points in the Placebo group (p < 0.001).
 Thus, when using Mexidol + Mexidol FORTE 250, a statistically significant, more pronounced recovery of neurological functions was noted compared to Placebo.
 The median of absolute dynamics according to the Rivermead index in the group of patients receiving Mexidol + Mexidol FORTE 250 at the end of therapy was 10.00 [7.00; 12.00] points compared to the Placebo group – 9.00 [7.00; 11.00] points (statistically significant differences between the groups at p = 0.008).
 According to the obtained results, the use of Mexidol in the acute and early recovery periods of ischemic stroke improves the patient's activity and mobility, which leads to more successful rehabilitation.
 An additional analysis in the ITT population including data from early termination visits confirmed the above findings.
 Statistical analysis of vital signs.
 SBP, DBP, HR and RR statistically significantly normalized in both groups.
 Thus, no negative effect of Mexidol on the cardiovascular system was detected.
 The safety analysis based on the registration of adverse reactions does not contain data on the presence of adverse drug interactions of the study drug Mexidol (parenteral and oral administration) with other drugs (antihypertensive, antithrombotic, lipid-lowering) included in the basic therapy.
 The results of the statistical analysis of the frequency of adverse events, physical examination data, including an assessment of vital signs, laboratory and instrumental examination methods demonstrated the absence of significant differences between the compared groups in the main safety indicators.